12.2.21 RSHE policy publication

 Information, examples of work and contents of pupil’s files are available to parents enabling them to follow up any issues raised in school thus fostering the close liaison developed between school and parents in this sensitive area.

-Parents are informed by letter when their child will be receiving relationships/sex education.
+RSHE is delivered throughout the year but parents are informed by letter when their child will be receiving relationships/sex education.
 They will be signposted to the Archdiocese website to review resources, be informed of intended learning outcomes and how these will be delivered through the schemes of work.
 In the same invite, parents will be informed of the procedure for withdrawing their child from personal relationships education if they so wish.
 Alternative lessons will be provided for any child who is withdrawn.
-Parental concerns will be dealt with individually by the class teacher, UKS2 Lead.
+Parental concerns will be dealt with individually by the class teacher and UKS2 Lead.
 Any parent who wishes to view materials or discuss issues further will be invited into school.

-The Subject Leader in conjunction with the Head of School /Executive Headteacher, will present the RSE Policy for the Governor’s approval and always act within their agreed guidelines.
+The Subject Leader in conjunction with the Head TEacher, will present the RSHE Policy for the Governor’s approval and always act within their agreed guidelines.
 It is the responsibility of the teacher delivering the lessons to monitor and evaluate pupil progress.

 It is the responsibility of the Subject Leader to: